AlexShkarin/pyLabLib/docs/devices/DCAM.rst

     (0.001, 10.0)

 Additionally, there's a couple of differences from the standard libraries worth highlighting:

     - The library supports only symmetric binning, i.e., the binning factor is the same in both directions.
-For compatibility :meth:`.DCAMCamera.get_roi` and :meth:`.DCAMCamera.set_roi` still return and accept both binnings independently, but they are always the same when returned, and ``vbin`` is ignored when set.
+For compatibility :meth:`.DCAMCamera.get_roi` and :meth:`.DCAMCamera.set_roi` still return and accept both binning parameters independently, but they are always the same when returned, and ``vbin`` is ignored when set.
     - By default, the SDK does not provide independent control of the frame period and the exposure.
 Hence, ``set_frame_period`` method is unavailable, and the frame rate is defined solely by the exposure.